-High School, Homeschool, and GED Transcripts:

-An official High School or GED equivalent transcript from an accredited institution recognized by the Department of Education is required.
+High School, Homeschool, and GED Transcripts: An official High School or GED equivalent transcript from an accredited institution recognized by the Department of Education is required.
 The transcript must show the official graduation or GED certification date.
 In addition to the official transcript, home school students must submit a copy of the home school's approved registration from the state in which the school is registered.

-North Carolina GED transcript requests may be made through: GED.com (request transcript)
+North Carolina GED transcript requests may be made by requesting your transcript online at the GED website (click "Request your official transcript here).